 I also heard “Hey he’s gotta eat too eh.
 I get some, he gets some, everyone’s happy.”

 Also, Canadians are so nice that they won’t break up with their advisor because their advisor is so nice.
 There’s just too much niceness going around here.
-That gem was shared with me by Ed Rempel who is a fee for service advisor.
+On that I had penned Canadian investors need to stop being so Canadian.

 Many Canadians won’t break up with their advisor because the advisor is family or a friend of the family.
 Well as they say you can choose your friends but you can’t choose your family.
 Tough one there.
 But you might do the math on what your family ties are costing you.